Skip to content

 Permitting in Brandon

-Brandon is unincorporated, so there’s no city government and no separate city permit.
-Every permit runs through Hillsborough County — an electrical permit plus a gas or mechanical permit are standard.
+Brandon, Valrico, and Bloomingdale are all unincorporated, so the City of Tampa desk never touches the job.
+Every permit is filed with Hillsborough County Development Services, an electrical permit plus a gas or mechanical permit are standard.

-Most of Brandon is outside coastal surge zones, but low-lying lots near the Alafia River and parts of Bloomingdale can flood.
-There, the unit may sit on a raised pad — an elevation check confirms whether yours needs one.
+Most of Brandon is outside any surge map, but lots along the Alafia River corridor and its feeder creeks fall into FEMA riverine flood zones.
+There the unit may need a raised pad, an elevation check on your lot confirms it.

 Licensed trades & HOAs